iBaa/PlexConnect/update/OSX/readme.md

 # How to install OpenConnect (if updating OpenConnect you must perform steps 1 & 2 again to get the updated scripts prior to launching the new app that you can download in step 3)

-# Step 1 kill plexconnect if its running or unload your plist if used to autostart PlexConnect
+# Step 1 kill plexconnect if its running or unload your plist if used to autostart PlexConnect.
-In your PlexConnect directory make these new folders /update/OSX <-----case sensitive (OSX is a subfolder of update) Copy all the files from here to the new OSX folder you just created (If you have a plist that autostarts PlexConnect you can ignore killing PlexConnect, OpenConnect will do this for you)

-# Step 2 clone the repo then download the entire code here (download zip) http://alturl.com/4ib3f then enter these commands into terminal (put this in a non system folder like documents or something to avoid database errors from OpenConnect or webconnect from functioning):
+# Step 2 clone the repo then download the entire code here (download zip) http://alturl.com/4ib3f then enter these commands into terminal (put this in a non system folder like documents or something to avoid database errors that may prevent OpenConnect or webconnect from functioning)

-## Installation
+## Installation:
 ```sh
 sudo su
 cd /Applications